nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Additional Notes**

-These apply to all commands unless specified otherwise.
+Here are more detailed notes regarding certain parameters that apply to all commands unless specified otherwise.

+* When specifying an index, leading zeroes are ignored, i.e. `001` is equivalent to `1`.

 * When specifying an index, it should be between 1 and 2147483647, inclusive.
 The current error message may not reflect this requirement, but changes for clarification are planned in the future.
-* When specifying an index, leading zeroes are ignored, i.e. `001` is equivalent to `1`.

 * When targeting a student by their index, TAHub uses the indexes **as currently displayed** on the student list.
 For example, if you run a `find` command that only lists one student out of originally five, trying to select a student at index 2 will fail.